unpackdecode Huffman packed files |

 file ...

-uncompresses argument files compressed by
+unpack uncompresses argument files compressed by

-, using a Huffman minimal
+pack, using a Huffman minimal

 redundancy code.
-By default, unpack
+By default, unpack looks for file

-extension.
+with a .z extension.
 It places the decompressed output in a file

-with the same name, but without the .z
+with the same name, but without the .z extension.
+The times of last

 access and last modification are preserved.

-Packed files can be identified by file
+Packed files can be identified by file.

 Packed text files can be viewed without being unpacked in place using

-doesn't unpack a file if: the input file cannot be
+unpack doesn't unpack a file if: the input file cannot be

 opened; a file already exists with same name as the output file; the output file